perfsonar/pscheduler/scripts/SDK/readme.md

-# pScheduler Plugin Development Guide ###
+# General pScheduler Plugin Development Guide ###

-## 1. Create desired test/tool/archiver directories using the plugin_dev.py
+1. Create desired test/tool/archiver directories using the plugin_dev.py
 script.

 Usage: plugin_dev [test|archiver] [name]
        plugin_dev [tool] [test-associated] [name]

-## 2. First, go to the tool directory and open the files 'can-run' and
+2. First, go to the tool directory and open the files 'can-run' and 'enumerate'.
-'enumerate'.
 There are fields in each file marked 'EDIT ME', which should be changed to match the name of the test you just created.
 These files should also be commented with instruction.

-## 3. In the root directory of the test and the tool, run 'sudo make cbic'.
+3. In the root directory of the test and the tool, run 'sudo make cbic'.
 Having done this, a basic idling plugin will have been built into pSschduler.
 Run 'pscheduler task [name] --help' to see its usage case.
 Running 'pscheduler plugins [tests|tools]' should show the new plugin in the list of tests/tools.

-## 4. Now, start in the root of the test directory and run 'grep -R Order *'.
+4. Now, start in the root of the test directory and run 'grep -R Order *'.
 According to the order number of the files, each one should then be visited and changed, if deemed necessary.
 Each one will be commented at the top, as well as throughout.

-## 5. Do the same with the tool, running 'grep -R Order *' in its root
-directory to start.
+5. Do the same with the tool, running 'grep -R Order *' in its root directory to start.

-# Note
+### Notes

 - Any time you wish to test the plugin through pScheduler itself, just run 'make cbic' in the test and tool root directories to rebuild.
 If you're